Subhash Chandra Singh: Early life

 From 1990 to 2012, he was the face of the communist movement in Odisha.
 Due to incompetent leadership and internal disputes within CPIM, he joined BJD (Biju Janta Dal) in July 2013.
 At the time CPIM was directly supporting BJD government in Odisha.
-BJD Chief and Odisha CM Sri Naveen Patnaik personally welcomed Mr.Singh to Biju Janta Dal and said "He is a asset for the Party".
+BJD Chief and Odisha CM Sri Naveen Patnaik personally welcomed Singh to Biju Janta Dal and said "He is a asset for the Party".

-Right after joining BJD, Mr.Singh became the state spokesperson for BJD and has been vocal about various developmental schemes by the government ever since.
+Right after joining BJD, Singh became the state spokesperson for BJD and has been vocal about various developmental schemes by the government ever since.
 In 2014, he was selected as the Chairman of OB&OCWWB (Odisha Building & Other construction workers Welfare Board).
 Under his leadership the labor welfare board (OB&OCWWB) enrolled over 28 Lakhs workers and dispersed direct benefits to 20 Lakhs+ workers.
-His performance was not only recognized by the state and central government but also International Labor Organization.
+His performance was recognized by the state and central government as well as the International Labor Organization.

-He continued to advise the state government on various welfare schemes including Jaga Mission, which guarantees permanent settlement for slum dwellers in Odisha.
+He advised the state government on various welfare schemes including Jaga Mission, which guarantees permanent settlement for slum dwellers in Odisha.
 This is one of kind scheme by Odisha Government.
 This led to his huge popularity among the working class across Odisha.
 Meanwhile, with his performance record and loyalty towards the party, BJD Chief Shree Naveen Pattnaik appointed him as Party Treasurer for Biju Janta Dal.

-In 2018 Subhash Singh under the leadership of honorable Chief minister Sri Naveen Patnaik founded Biju Sramika Samukhya - the labour wing of BJD.
+In 2018 Singh under the leadership of honorable Chief minister Sri Naveen Patnaik founded Biju Sramika Samukhya - the labour wing of BJD.
 Within 3 years BSS turned into the biggest and the most active trade union in Odisha.